onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-53245
-    :target: VNF or PNF Provider
+    :target: VNF or PNF PROVIDER
     :keyword: MUST NOT
     :introduced: frankfurt
     :updated: guilin

-    The VNF or PNF Provider's Ansible playbooks **MUST** require passwords or secrets to be passed in clear text in the command line or Rest API request to run the playbook.
+    The VNF or PNF Provider's Ansible playbooks **MUST NOT** require passwords or secrets to be passed in clear text in the command line or Rest API request to run the playbook.

 .. req::
     :id: R-78640
-    :target: VNF or PNF Provider
+    :target: VNF or PNF PROVIDER
     :keyword: SHOULD
     :introduced: frankfurt
     :updated: guilin